mkunevicius/Portfolio/README.md

 #Portfolio

-Under construction...

 My portfolio website.
-Built with Bootstrap and custom CSS.
+Built with Bootstrap and custom CSS, jQuery.
+HTML5 video element in the background.